Information on the coronavirus provided by the MCM

 - Personal submission: Students can hand in their thesis in person at the secretariat or to their supervisor.
 Students can also use the WWU mailbox (address: Am Schlossplatz 2, 48143 Münster) in case the (small) MCM mailbox (address: Am Stadtgraben 13-15, 48143 Münster) is full.
 To make it easier for the university´s staff to distribute your thesis internally, please label it with the MCM address in both cases.

 - Postal submission: please use the MCM address (same as before).

 - If you have any questions, please contact your supervisor.

 What happens to my course planning if events are rescheduled and I cannot attend them?

 If you need support to schedule your studies in Marketing, the contact person for the Master's coordination will help you with further planning.

 Who can I contact if I have any questions?

-If you have any questions regarding the course and event planning of the MCM, please contact the contact person of the Master Coordination, Ms. Janina Wiebringhaus.
+If you have any questions regarding the course and event planning of the MCM, please contact the contact person for the Master's coordination.